AugustinCablant/RL_project/README.md

   - Load a previously saved model for further inference or evaluation.

 You should run your training locally (on your laptop, using colab, etc. as you prefer), then save your model and push both your code and your saved model to your GitHub Classroom repo.

-### Evaluation process

-When you push to your GitHub Classroom repo, GitHub Classroom will automatically trigger a series of actions, one of which involves running the `main.py` script.
-The `main.py` script acts as the entry point for evaluating your RL agent.
-It is designed to instantiate your agent, interact with the environment, and report the agent's scores which participate in the final grade.

 ### The problem to solve